ZhgChg.Li

 Results

-At this point, you have modified the examples into your actual usable packaging tool.
-The remaining custom features, more third-party API integrations, and additional forms can be extended by yourself (discuss with ChatGPT).
+By now, you have adapted the examples into your actual usable packaging tool.
+Remaining custom features, additional third-party API integrations, and more forms can be extended on your own (discuss with ChatGPT).

-Finally, don’t forget that after all development and testing are completed, you need to go online, following the previous steps — update the deployment operation for it to take effect!
+Finally, don’t forget that after development and testing are complete, you need to follow the previous steps — updating the deployment is required for changes to take effect!

 Integration Extensions

-Continuing with our “relay station” role, here are a few quick integration CheatSheets:
+Continuing the spirit of our “relay station” role, here are some quick integration CheatSheets:

 Asana API — Get Tasks: